arturo-caceres/ArturoCaceres_T1A3/README.md

 ## **Control Flow**

 This is the first draft of the application:

 ![Sitemap of project](docs/draft_1.jpg)

 Final control flow:

+With a a couple of changes and inputs, this was the final draft.

 ![Sitemap of project](docs/draft_2.png)